 Has a traumatic event made you feel lost or stuck in place?

 If you have experienced a traumatic event, it may be affecting every aspect of your life.
 Maybe nightmares keep coming night after night leaving you too exhausted or fearful to function well in your day.
 Perhaps you’d rather not talk about the event or think about it all, yet people keep asking.
 Do you isolate, avoiding other people or activities to keep from facing a conversation?
-Or what if you haven’t experienced a traumatic event, but you’re feeling disconnected from yourself or others?
-Have you been told you have unreasonable needs?
+Or what if you haven’t experienced a traumatic event, but you’re feeling disconnected from yourself, not really you or not really in your life.
+Do you feel distanced from people in your life?
+In abusive relationships you may been told you have unreasonable needs.
 You may be wondering “Am I the crazy one in this relationship?”
 You may doubt yourself and what you know because the person is denying obvious facts.
 Perhaps you’re not allowed to have your own feelings.
-Maybe your parents or other caretakers when you were a kid were harsh physically and/or mentally, calling you names or denying your needs.
+Maybe when you were a kid your parents or other caretakers were harsh physically and/or mentally, calling you names or denying your needs.
 You might think “I’m an adult; I should be able to handle this.”
 Yet you continue to feel lost and second place despite your best efforts.
 These and other questions are common after experiencing a trauma or if you’re in a toxic relationship.

 It’s understandable that when we’ve experienced a trauma our world is often shaken, sometimes we just shut down.
 We have a natural response to scary events in our built-in “fight or flight” response.
-We now know that there is a third response; people who have learned from past experiences that there isn’t anything that they can do so they freeze like a “deer in the headlights.”
+We now know that there is a third and fourth response; people who have learned from past experiences that there isn’t anything that they can do so they freeze like a “deer in the headlights.”
+Others have turned in to high-level people pleasing.
 Often people just want the issue to go away so they can be happy.

 Do you wish you knew how to process painful experiences so you can feel you are an authority in your own life?